 Dr. Sugg is a human-environment geographer with research interests in water governance in the American West; water transfers and markets; rural-urban natural resource politics; and international transboundary water governance.

-Before joining Stanford he was a Visiting Assistant Professor in the Southwest Studies Program at Colorado College.
+Prior to his fellowship at Stanford, Dr. Sugg was a Visiting Assistant Professor in the Southwest Studies Program at Colorado College.
 Zachary has PhD and MA degrees in Geography from the School of Geography and Development at the University of Arizona, as well as a Graduate Certificate in Water Policy, also from the University of Arizona.
 He holds a BS in Geography with honors from Texas A&M University, College Station.